paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 ## Acknowledgements

 * I would like to thank my facilitator Marko and especially my Mentor Spence for their help throughout the project.
+I would also like to thank my classmates who have been invaluable during this project.